star-inc/lavateinn/README.md

 Tiny microservice framework with flexible.

 This is a microservice framework using Node.js + express.js,
-provides the tree to written your service with a tidy and clear structure of project.
+provides the tree to write your service with a tidy and clear structure of project.

 The framework is recommended to be used on light payload tasks.